Lou1s-Lau/louislau.github.io/index.md

 ## About Me

 I am a senior student in Computer Science at the University of Minnesota, Twin Cities (graduating Dec 2025).
-Since 2025 I have worked with Prof. Yanjun Li at the University of Florida, co-developing xxx—an automated, reproducible pipeline and tooling for large-scale experiments on HPC clusters.
+Since Feb.
+2025 I have worked with Prof. xxx at the University of Florida, co-developing xxx—an automated, reproducible pipeline and tooling for large-scale experiments on HPC clusters.
 I will start my Ph.D. in [Department/Program] at [University] in [Spring 2026] ([Advisor: xxx]).

 ## Research Interests